Bob Betley

 Robert Hansen Betley (February 1, 1940 – April 28, 2020) was an American professional golfer who is best known for having played on the Senior PGA Tour.

+Early life

 Betley was born in Butte, Montana.
 He attended Weber State University, where he majored in police science and administration.
 He started playing golf at age 28.

+Professional career

 Betley spent most of his regular career years as a club pro.
 He was known for driving the ball long distances.
 He was runner-up at the 1986 PGA Club Professional Championship.
 Through Monday qualifying and sponsor exemptions, he played in a few PGA Tour events during his regular career years.
 His best showing in a major was a T-47 at the 1987 PGA Championship.

-Upon reaching the age of 50 in February 1990, Betley joined the Senior PGA Tour (now known as the PGA Tour Champions).
+Upon reaching the age of 50 in February 1990, Betley joined the Senior PGA Tour.
 He has more than a dozen top-10 finishes in this venue including a win at the 1993 Bank of Boston Senior Classic.

+Personal life

 Betley died at the age of 80 on April 28, 2020.